 Balder in Hell

 Balder fought alongside Thor and Asgard for many battles, but also made many enemies, of which Loki was one.
-Loki learned of the prophecies and Balder's vulnerability, and shot Balder with an arrow of mistletoe.
-Odin prevented him from truly dying, but not before his soul travelled the underworld.
+Loki learned of the prophecies of Balder's vulnerability and shot Balder with an arrow of mistletoe.
+Odin prevented him from truly dying, but not before his soul traveled the underworld.
 Balder tried to find a way out of the underworld, but it was a dangerous ordeal.
 He wandered the hellish landscapes in hope of finding a way out.
 Eventually Balder found an exit, but Hela was there to stop him from leaving.
-She told him he could leave the underground, if he could withstand a 1000 warriors that he, in life, had slain.
+She told him he could leave the underground if he could withstand 1000 warriors that he had slain during his life.
 These warriors where in Hell and where eager to keep Balder in the underground with them.
 Balder accepted the challenge and fought all the people he had slain over the years.
 A brutal battle erupted with Balder coming out victorious.
 He managed to leave Hela's underground world, and returned to life.
-He was scarred and, on his returned, had grown white hair on his head.
+He was scarred and on his return, he had grown white hair on his head.
 After being resurrected and reliving the vision of those he had slain, Balder refused to kill again.

 A new love

 During a battle against Loki, Balder met Karnilla, the Norn Queen to the Northern lands in Asgard.
 In their first meeting, Karnilla saved Balder from Loki.
 The two of them fell in love and a romance blossomed between the two.
 This romance however sometimes put Balder's loyalties to Asgard to the test.
 This was because Karnilla was an ally to Asgard most of the time, but was known as a cold and sometimes heartless ruler of her kingdom.
 Something Asgard and it's king did not approve of.
 Their love did not stand the test of time, especially when Karnilla had put Asgard at risk for her own gain during another encounter with the Asgardians.
 Balder ended their relationship.